 In the first example, occuring in the same container (doc/sentence/etc) acts as a shared context between ‘cat’ and ‘dog’.
 In the second example a term (‘vet’) acts as a shared context between cat and dog.
 If we notice that enough similar words group around ‘cat’ and ‘dog’, we make conclusions that cat and dog are ‘close’ in our corpus: they often share contexts.

-Tools like word2vec, Latent Dirichlet Allocation, and Latent Semantic Analysis can be compute a per-word representation that encode the contexts that word occurs in.
+Tools like word2vec, Latent Dirichlet Allocation, and Latent Semantic Analysis can compute a per-word representation that encodes the contexts that word occurs in.
 This representation, a dense vector, is built so that words with similar contexts cluster closely together (their vectors are geometrically close).
 Words with dissimilar contexts tend to be farther apart.
 When we represent an item as a dense vector, with the expectation it will cluster together with ‘similar’ things we refer to that vector as an embedding.

 These tools are the start of the journey, not the destination.
 Terms co-occur or share contexts for a variety of reasons, including all of the reasons listed above: